anhaidgroup/cloudlabeler/README.md

 ### Requirements

-Python 2.7
+Python 2.7+
+The default shebang is '#!/usr/bin/python'.
+If you need to use a different python, make sure to configure all the shebangs of python files.

 ### Platforms

-Cloud labeler has been tested on Ubuntu 18.
+Cloud labeler has been tested on Ubuntu 18.04.
 For other version of Ubuntu, you may need to do some configurations.

 ### Dependencies